MethodsAndPractices/vsteam/.docs/Get-VSTeamPickList.md

 ## PARAMETERS

 ### -PicklistID
-The name or ID of one or more PickLists.
+The name or ID of one or more PickList.
 If a PickList object is passed, its ID will be used.

 ```yaml
 Type: Object